theforeman/theforeman.org/plugins/foreman_remote_execution/1.3/index.md

 ![Job Template form](/plugins/foreman_remote_execution/{{page.version}}/job_template_form.png)

-Before we get to inputs, lets look at other fields in Job tab.
+Before we get to inputs, let's look at other fields in Job tab.
 First one is an autocomplete field called **Job category**.
 This groups job template together and makes managing a huge number of templates easier.